 Katharine Winter is a former Christian believer who has become a hardened atheist after her husband and son died while on missionary work in the Sudan.
 Katharine is now an academic at Louisiana State University where she specializes in debunking claims about miracles.
 She is visited by Doug Blackwell from the small rural Louisiana town of Haven who wants her to investigate a river that has turned red after a boy’s body was found drowned in it, which some locals are calling divine retribution.
 As Katharine starts investigating, Haven is struck by other Biblical plagues – rains of frogs, swarms of flies, outbreaks of boils and mysterious maladies that are killing livestock, while chemical tests show that it is human blood in the river.
 These combine to make Katharine’s case for purely mundane causes increasingly difficult to establish.
 In the midst of this, Katharine meets a mysterious young girl Loren McConnell who is connected to the Plagues in some way.
 When Katharine discovers the existence of a local Satanist cult, she comes to believe that the Biblical Plagues might be manifestations caused by the cult’s attempts to create a perfect child as an incarnation for Satan.

 The Reaping was the sixth film from Dark Castle Entertainment, the production company formed by director Robert Zemeckis and producers Gilbert Adair and Joel Silver.
-Dark Castle Entertainment initially began producing William Castle remakes – House on Haunted Hill (1999) and Thir13en Ghosts (2001) – and then went onto the likes of Ghost Ship (2002), Gothika (2003) and House of Wax (2005) and subsequent to this Return to House on Haunted Hill (2007), The Hills Run Red (2009), Ninja Assassin (2009), Orphan (2009), Splice (2010), The Apparition (2012) and The Factory (2012).
+Dark Castle Entertainment initially began producing William Castle remakes – House on Haunted Hill (1999) and Thir13en Ghosts (2001) – and then went onto the likes of Ghost Ship (2002), Gothika (2003) and House of Wax (2005) and subsequent to this Return to House on Haunted Hill (2007), The Hills Run Red (2009), Ninja Assassin (2009), Orphan (2009), Splice (2010), The Apparition (2012), The Factory (2012) and Seance (2021).
 Where the majority of studio horror films these days are only given quick theatrical releases before finding their natural home on video/dvd shelves, Dark Castle’s films have enjoyed widespread mainstream release.
 The Reaping was Dark Castle’s most expensive production to date with a budget reportedly somewhere around the $40-50 million range.

 Dark Castle’s other films up to this point were all been directed by relative unknowns seeking a break into the Hollywood mainstream – House on Haunted Hill‘s William Malone who had been a B-budget director on the fringes of Hollywood for a number of years; Steve Beck, an Industrial Light and Magic art director who made his debut with Thir13en Ghosts; and two relatively unknown European directors, the French Mathieu Kassovitz and the Spanish Jaume Collet-Serra, who handled Gothika and House of Wax respectively.
 Contrarily, The Reaping comes from a reasonably established director – in this case the Australian-born Stephen Hopkins.
 Hopkins started in the industry with two horror films – the Australian-made psycho cop film Dangerous Game (1987) and then A Nightmare on Elm Street: The Dream Child (1989) – before going onto the likes of Predator 2 (1990), Judgement Night (1993), Blown Away (1994), The Ghost and the Darkness (1996), Lost in Space (1998), The Life and Death of Peter Sellers (2004) and Thorne: Sleepyhead (2010).